 Apple uses security questions to provide you with a secondary method to identify yourself online or when contacting Apple Support.
 Security questions are designed to be memorable to you but hard for anyone else to guess.
 When used in conjunction with other identifying information, they help Apple verify that you are the person who is requesting access to your account.
-If you haven't selected your security questions, visit My Apple ID to set them up.
+If you haven't selected your security questions, visit your Apple ID account page to set them up.

-Encryption and SSL
+Check for encryption and SSL

 Employee privacy and security policies

 In addition to strong passwords, encryption, and other technology, Apple has strict policies and procedures in place to prevent unauthorized access to your account.
 Without proof of your identity via security questions and other carefully selected criteria, Apple Support can't help you reset a password or perform any other actions on your account.
 These policies are audited and reviewed on a regular basis.

 Good online security requires a combination of practices by companies using Internet services and informed behavior by users.
 Below are some tips to follow to maximize your security when using your Apple ID and other online accounts.

 - Always use a strong password.

 - Never use your Apple ID password with other online accounts.